n8n-io/n8n-docs/docs/doc2/table-extraction/define-table-and-columns.md

 ![](/_images/doc2/image-10.png)

-If you defined a column by mistake it can be selected by clicking it and deleted again via the following button:
+If you defined a column by mistake it can be selected by clicking it and then deleted again via the following button:

 ![](/_images/doc2/image-11.png)